HannahMarsh/pi_t-experiment/README.md

 - **Register Client**: `POST /registerClient`
 - **Register Relay**: `POST /registerRelay`
 - **Updating config with new parameters (for next run)**: `POST /updateConfig`
+- Scraped metrics can be viewed on port 9090

 ### Relay & Client